Skip to main content

 2. Choose your entry method and set your program start date (backdate it to include historical orders)

-3. Save and confirm - the recalculation runs in the background, placing all existing customers into the correct tiers
+3. Save and confirm.
+The recalculation runs in the background, placing all existing customers into the correct tiers

 4. Enable VIP tiers when you're ready for customers to see their status